marcellovictorino/TimeSeries/README.md

 # TimeSeries
-Main methods for time series analysis and forecasting
+Based on the free [Udacity Time Series Analysis](https://classroom.udacity.com/courses/ud980), this repository cover the overview and application of ETS and ARIMA models for time series analysis and forecasting.